dreikanter/search-moar-for-chrome/README.md

-Search moar! extension for Google Chrome
+# Search moar! for Google Chrome

 Switch between Yandex and Google SERP with a single click.
+For the latest release and detailed description refer to [Chrome Webstore](TBD!).